juniorsundarCasual/TGT/vault/volume-3.chapter-175.md

 "What's the matter?"
 The girl inquired.

-"I sense Elder Glista's token in the crowd," the man extended his index finger and pointed towards an individual in the crowd.
+"I sense Elder Glista's token in the crowd," the man extended his index finger and pointed toward an individual in the crowd.
 "That boy."

 "Ha!
 He stands out like a sore thumb in a sea of black," the girl snorted.
 "How does he blend in so well?
 No one's even noticed his presence."